Download the clinical teaching application and complete all forms. Return the application

 along with a master's degree and assumes the responsibility for supervising the activities

-of the student teacher in the cooperating school.
+of the teacher candidate in the cooperating school.
 The supervisor works in conjunction

 with the clinical practice coordinators.